TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

        :align: center
        :width: 100%

 Creating a Web Player application is simple.
-All you have to do when creating a new project is select the ``Web Player JSON`` or ``Web Player HTML`` option under the Engine Binding Type tab.
+All you have to do when creating a new project is select the ``Web Player JSON`` or ``Web Player HTML`` option under the Application Type tab.

 The parameters that are available for a Web Player project are mostly the same as for any other type of project.
 The only exception is the group of parameter known as the Web Player Params.